ASIC v Kobelt: Keane J

 Keane agreed with the judgement of Kiefel and Bell, and found additionally that ASIC "did not establish that the respondent exploited his customers’ socio-economic vulnerability in order to extract financial advantage from them."
 Keane found that Kobelt had not victimized his customers for financial gain.
 He pointed out that ASIC's argument that Kobelt had a high degree of bargaining power was overstated as the customers could have decided to take collective action against him.

 Gageler J

-Gageler J agreed with the proposed orders of Kiefel, Bell & Keane, but followed different reasoning.
+Gageler J agreed with the proposed orders of Kiefel, Bell and Keane, but followed different reasoning.

 Dissent

 Nettle, Gordon, and Edelman dissented, finding that Kobelt's book-up system was unconscionable in the relevant statutory sense.